Improve Your Credit Score

 The biggest pro of using a debit card is their convenience.
 A debit card gives you access to cash.

-There are 400,000 ATMs in the US, so you are never far from one.
+There are over 520,000 ATMs in the US, so you are never far from one.

 It might not be affiliated with the bank that issued your debit card in which case you will have to pay a fee, but the fees are small enough that if you are charged one occasionally, it’s not the end of the world.

-If you are not near an ATM or really don’t want to pay that fee to use an out of network one, you can use a debit card to get cash back at thousands of places like grocery and drug stores.
+If you are not near an ATM or don’t want to pay that fee to use an out-of-network one, you can use a debit card to get cash back at thousands of places like grocery and drug stores.

 No Debt